7 Best Espresso Tamper Mats in 2026

 One day, I was tamping directly on my kitchen counter when I noticed faint circular marks from where I’d been pressing down my portafilter.

 Over time, those faint marks turned into actual dents.
 I learned that repeated pressure from tamping can scratch, dent, or stain countertops—especially if you have wooden or soft surfaces.
+For this reason, a tamper mat provides a thick, cushioned layer that prevents long-term damage.

 2 – Prevents Slipping for More Consistent Tamping